Daredevil: Born Again Season 2 Twist Ending Sets Up The Defenders in the Most Shocking Way

 Luke Cage Returns & The Defenders Reunite (Partly)

-After Fisk’s banishment, it’s revealed that Mr Charles is sent abroad on a seemingly thankless mission (which, oddly, he doesn’t seem to be particularly bothered by), presumably as punishment for the Northern Star debacle.
+After Fisk’s banishment, it’s revealed that Mr Charles has a new plaything to do his bidding on a seemingly thankless mission (Bullseye).
 That allows the absent Luke Cage (Mike Colter), who was previously stationed in an unknown foreign country, to return to his family: Jessica Jones (Krysten Ritter) and their daughter Danielle.
 So that’s three-quarters of Netflix’s original Defenders back in action, and only Finn Jones’ Danny Rand still absent.

 Obviously, we know that Rand – AKA Iron Fist – is back, along with Cage and Jones, for Daredevil: Born Again Season 3, thanks to set photos, and Murdock’s incarceration clearly sets up a hero vacuum in Hell’s Kitchen.
 It’s not like Spider-Man can be trusted to come and clean it up – he has his own issues.
 Daredevil being off the streets could easily open the floodgates for other villains to emerge, and Kingpin’s absence creates an entirely different kind of power vacuum, where it feels inevitable we’ll see another sizeable threat appear.
 Quite who or what that will be remains to be seen.